Sarani1612/the-veggie-patch/README.md

 The ingredients are stored in an array in order to be able to display them on separate lines in an unordered list.

 ## Features
+### Design and layout
+This is a multi-page app with a clean, user-friendly design.
+All pages make use of the same colour scheme and fonts and all have the same fixed-top navbar and footer.
+Where the same elements are rendered on multiple pages at different times (for example cards showing an image and a name for a recipe), the look is always identical to ensure smooth transitions and ecognisability.\
+For the header, footer and borders a dark green (#026318) was used as green is associated with vegetables and this is a platform for sharing vegetarian recipes.\
+Where text appears on a coloured background, the color is set to white to ensure it is easy to read.\
+The logo was designed with [Canva](https://www.canva.com/) and consists of an image of tomatoes next to the name of the website in white on the green background.
+A playful, relaxed font, Just Another Hand, was chosen to convey a sense of fun and informality.
+For all other text on the website, the font Cambay is used as it is a simple, sans-serif font which is easier on the eyes when reading on a screen.

 ### Existing Features
+The app incorporates the 4 CRUD functionalities:
+- CREATE
+  * Adding a recipe: the user has the option to add a recipe to the database by clicking on the "Add a Recipe" link in the navigation bar.
+  Doing so will open a form that the user can fill out with recipe name, category, time it takes to prepare and cook, number of servings, ingredients, instructions and an image URL.\
+  The user also has to provide a key that they need to remember in case they want to edit the recipe later.
+- READ
+  * Browsing: the landing-page displays all recipes in the database, and it is possible for users to scroll down and get inspired.
+  * Filtering on Categories: by clicking on "Categories" in the navigation bar and then on a category card, it is possible for the user to only see the recipes belonging to that category (for example breakfast or desserts).
+  * Searching: by clicking on "Search" in the navigation bar, the user is taken to a searchbox where they are able to search for recipes based on ingredients and names.
+  This was set up by creating an index on the name and ingredients fields in the MongoDB database.
+  * Viewing a recipe: when a recipe card is clicked, the user is taken to the recipe view where they can see info, ingredients and instructions for that recipe.
+- UPDATE & DELETE
+  * Editing and deleting a recipe: the recipe view has an edit button the user can click if they wish to update or delete the recipe.
+  In order to restrict access to these functions, the edit form will only open once the correct key has been entered (the key provided when the recipe was first added).
+  This ensures that only the person who added the recipe is able to change or delete it.\
+  The edit form autopopulates with the data from the MongoDB database and there is a checkbox that needs to be checked in order to delete the recipe completely.
+  A checkbox is less likely to be clicked by accident than a button which is why this design was chosen.
+- Feedback: Flash messages are displayed when a user has added, updated or deleted a recipe.

 ### Features Left to Implement